AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 </tbody>
 </table>

-As we do in single series area sample above we need to convert this table AnyChart format, the only difference between these two samples is the fact that now we have two series of the data: one series for each year, and we give proper names to each series:
+As we have done in single series area sample above we need to convert this table in AnyChart format, the only difference between these two samples is the fact that now we have two series of the data: one series for each year, and we give proper names to each series: